 Meet the School of Communication and Creative Arts

-Today we speak with Vikrant Kishore: Course Director for the Bachelor of Film, Television and Animation course.
+Today we speak with Vikrant Kishore: Senior Lecturer in Screen and Design who teaches in the Bachelor of Film, Television and Animation course.
 Vikrant speaks to us about his teaching and research, his own creative practice and the influencers on his career.

 What do you teach at Deakin?

-Vikrant: Currently, I am the Course Director for the undergraduate Film, Television and Animation course.
-My broad teaching areas are film, documentary, cinematography, post-production, media production for online platforms, and Asian and Indian cinema.
+Vikrant: My broad teaching areas are film, documentary, cinematography, post-production, media production for online platforms, and Asian and Indian cinema.

 How would you describe your creative practice?